yashasip7/Fresher-Coding-Assessment/music/README.md

 ____________________
 ```

+> [!NOTE]
+> All the files must be listed in a similar manner, not just the first two.

 ## Step 3: Grouping

 Once you are able to read metadata, it’s time to organize the files accordingly.
 Allow the user to organize their library based on the following parameters: